Taitung Miramar Resort: Government/Miramar response to 2008 EIA court verdicts

-With the Miramar case categorized as “a precedent-setting one for the overall development of Taiwan's east coast (Lin 2012)”Taipei Times, Lines in the Sand, 2013 the Taitung Government, backed by their own team of lawyers, were determined to fight on.
-As Justin Huang argued:“Even though the result of the EIA was invalidated by the administrative court (later the Supreme Court), it doesn't affect the validity of the building permit which had already been issued.”In September 2009, the Taitung Government, under outgoing Magistrate Kuang Li-chen, appealed the decision to the Supreme Court.
+With the Miramar case categorized as “a precedent-setting one for the overall development of Taiwan's east coast (Lin 2012)” the Taitung Government, backed by their own team of lawyers, were determined to fight on.
+As Justin Huang argued:

+“Even though the result of the EIA was invalidated by the administrative court (later the Supreme Court), it doesn't affect the validity of the building permit which had already been issued.”

+In September 2009, the Taitung Government, under outgoing Magistrate Kuang Li-chen, appealed the decision to the Supreme Court.

-On Oct 9, however, Kuang “raised political eyebrows when she announced … she was giving up her reelection bid” (for the upcoming November poll) to make way for Justin Huang.
+On Oct 9, however, Kuang “raised political eyebrows when she announced ... she was giving up her reelection bid” (for the upcoming November poll) to make way for Justin Huang.
 In a direct swap, Kuang Li-chen was then endorsed as the KMT candidate for the by-election to fill Huang's vacated Taitung Legislative seat.

 On September 15, 2010, the Administrative High Court again ruled against the Taitung Government regarding the revocation of the 2008 EIA and ordered a halt to construction.
 However, on September 21, the Huang Government announced it had dispensed with the ‘three-stage’ arrangement, and re-issued a single permit for the main building and the expansions, and increasing the overall development area to “a six-hectare construction license for the entire district”.

 With the then court rulings relating to the old permit, it argued the new permit rendered the results of previous cases irrelevant.